Devante Cole: Doncaster Rovers

-He was transferred to League One side Doncaster Rovers on 27 January 2020 on an initial deal until the end of the season.
-He was released by Doncaster at the end of the 2019–20 season.
+Cole was transferred to League One side Doncaster Rovers for an undisclosed fee on 27 January 2020 on an initial deal until the end of the season.
+Cole said he had come to the Keepmoat Stadium because he wanted "to play and score goals".
+He was released by Doncaster at the end of the 2019–20 season, having made five starts and four substitute appearances without finding the net.